Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Introduction

-Turning to community detection in multilayer networks, several procedures have been considered for the multilayer stochastic blockmodel, including spectral methods \citet{han_consistent_2015,bhattacharyya_spectral_2018,bhattacharyya2020consistent,huang_spectral_2020,lei_bias-adjusted_2022}, matrix factorization approaches \citep{paul_spectral_2020,lei_consistent_2020}, the expectation-maximization algorithm \citep{de2017community}, and efficient MCMC approaches \citet{peixoto2015inferring,bazzi2020framework}.
+Turning to community detection in multilayer networks, several procedures have been considered for the multilayer stochastic blockmodel, including spectral methods \citet{han_consistent_2015,bhattacharyya_spectral_2018,bhattacharyya2020consistent,huang_spectral_2020,lei_bias-adjusted_2022}, matrix factorization approaches \citep{paul_spectral_2020,lei_consistent_2020}, the expectation-maximization algorithm \citep{de2017community}, and efficient MCMC approaches \citep{peixoto2015inferring,bazzi2020framework}.
 Extensions have also been considered, such as \citet{chen_global_2021}, which allows some members of each community to switch between networks.
 Furthermore, \citet{jing_community_2021,pensky_clustering_2021}, and \citet{noroozi_sparse_2022} all consider generalizations of the multilayer stochastic blockmodel where there are a few different possible community configurations.
-Other spectral methods for multilayer data have considered different low-rank models \cite{levin_central_2019,draves_bias-variance_2021,jones_multilayer_2021,pantazis_importance_2022,arroyo_inference_2021,zheng_limit_2022,macdonald_latent_2022}.
 Although spectral methods are competitive in terms of computation and accuracy, existing methods are limited in handling heterogeneous degree correction parameters.
 Both \citet{bhattacharyya2020consistent} and \citet{bhattacharyya_spectral_2018} consider degree-corrections for each network, but they require that the degree-corrections remain the same across networks, making the analysis feasible.
-Our work is perhaps most closely connected to the works \citet{arroyo_inference_2021} and \citet{zheng_limit_2022}, which consider the estimation of a common invariant subspace, but the model we consider in this paper is substantially different, and we provide finer theoretical results to analyze misclustering rates.
+Our work is perhaps most closely connected to the works \citet{arroyo_inference_2021} and \citet{zheng_limit_2022}, which consider the estimation of a common invariant subspace, but the model we consider in this paper is substantially different, and we provide finer theoretical results to analyze misclustering rates. {In particular, as the model we consider here permits degree heterogeneity, our algorithm requires an additional nonlinear normalization step, and the interplay between this step and the heterogeneous noise presents further challenges in the analysis.
+Moreover, in \citet{arroyo_inference_2021} the authors only consider error rates in Frobenius norms, whereas we require a stronger characterization in the $\ell_{2,\infty}$ norm.
+More detailed discussion of our proof techniques are provided in \cref{sec:proofoverview}. }